fernandopalafox/fernandopalafox.github.io/content/writing/finite.md

 Doom-scrolling gives you enough crumbs to make you hungry, but not enough to leave you satisfied, and it falls squarely in the middle of the barbell.

 I've also learned how to constantly let go of the literal infinity of beautiful futures that could've been.
-I'm 26, intensely curious, and I **love** people, so not a moment goes by when I'm not letting go of the idea of some idyllic future.
+I'm 26, intensely curious, and I **love** people.
+Not a moment goes by when I'm not letting go of the idea of some idyllic future.
-But when I do remind myself of this something very interesting happens: every task, even the mundane ones, take on a transcendent glow.
+But when I am able to let go something very interesting happens: every task, even the mundane ones, take on a transcendent glow.
 I exist, I am alive, and I get to do **this**.
 So why wouldn't I go all the way?